Detroit parents visiting Ann Arbor go viral in dancing TikTok

 Here’s our interview:

-Like many parents, Stephanie and Spencer Bloom have a few tricks up their sleeve when it comes to keeping their kids happy.
+Like many parents, Stephanie and Spencer Lucker have a few tricks up their sleeves when it comes to keeping their kids happy.

 On a recent visit to Ann Arbor with their twins, the Detroit couple was filmed dancing -- one of their go-to tricks -- and went viral for their cool moves.